-This may mean that you will want to add extra charges to cover your business’s cost.
-You will also want to consider if you are using a platform that is commission-free or not as this may also require you to add a few bucks to cover your time.
+This may mean that you will want to add extra charges to cover your business costs.
+You will also want to consider if you’re using a platform that is commission-free or not as this may also require you to add a few bucks to cover your time.

-When you are looking at pricing structures, there are really only two major options.
+When you’re looking at pricing structures, there are really only two major options.

-Though you can price this structure however you want you will want to make sure that you are not shortchanging your works.
-Many feel $50 is the perfect starting price.
-But some artists offer rates much lower than that.
+Though you can price this structure however you want, you will want to make sure that you’re not shortchanging your works.
+Many feel $50 is the perfect starting price, but some artists offer rates much lower than that.

-Though the pricing structures above are the most popular, two other options have become popular in the last few years.
+Though the pricing structures above are the most popular, two other options have become popular in the last few years: Donations and Promos.